Your Guide to Pacemakers, Implantable Cardioverter Defibrillators (ICDs) & Bi-Ventricular Devices

 What to Expect During the Procedure

-• You may feel pressure at the incision site, but you shouldn't feel pain.
-Your heart's response to the device will be tested during the procedure to ensure it's working correctly.
+• You may feel pressure at the incision site, but you should not feel pain.
+Your heart's response to the device will be tested during the procedure to ensure it is working correctly.

 Pre-op Instructions

-• Fasting: You'll likely be instructed to not eat or drink anything after midnight before your procedure.
+• Fasting: You will likely be instructed to not eat or drink anything 8 hours prior to your procedure.

-• Medications: Discuss all medications and supplements you're taking with your doctor.
+• Medications: Discuss all medications and supplements you are taking with your physician.
 Some may need to be adjusted or stopped before the procedure.

 • Health Information: Provide your medical team with a complete list of any allergies and your medical history.